slackalaxy/dep-check/README.md

 ## missdepslist
 Same as above, but outputs a simple list of missing dependencies, easy to parse.
+This will be merged withh missdeps soon.

 ## pkg-diff
-This is meant for systems managed by pkg-get to install prebuilt packages.
+This is meant for systems managed by [pkg-get](https://crux.nu/portdb/?a=search&q=pkg-get) to install prebuilt packages.
 A `pkg-get sync` is only aware of packages with changed version/release, but will not notice those that have been rebuilt, for example after a `revdep` report for missing libraries.